artemmatiushenko1/DrawingApp/README.md

 - Drawing 6 different geometric shapes (point, rectangle, oval, cube, OOLine, line)
 - Undo, redo action and reseting a canvas
 - Table with coordinates of the shapes, by long pressing any table record the corresponding shape will be removed from the canvas
+- Picking color and border width of shapes

 ### Screenshots
 <table>